Day of the Dead – a vibrant tribute to life beyond death

 The Day of the Dead has such a captivating and deep appeal that it has gained a lot of interest.
 Even in pop culture.
 Films, art, music, and more continue to incorporate this rich tradition, bringing it to a wider audience.

-Films and Festivals Celebrating the Day of the Dead
+Films and festivals celebrate the Day of the Dead

 From the award-winning animation "Coco" to the James Bond film "Spectre", the Day of the Dead has been well represented in popular cinema.